remyxai/FFMPerative/README.md

 </p>

-## Chat to Compose Video
 FFMPerative is your copilot for video editing workflows.
 Powered by Large Language Models (LLMs) through an intuitive chat interface, now you can compose video edits in natural language to do things like:

 * Change Speed, Resize, Crop, Flip, Reverse Video/GIF
 * Speech-to-Text Transcription and Closed-Captions

-FFMPerative is great at task compositition, just describe your changes like [these examples](https://remyxai.github.io/FFMPerative/).
+Just describe your changes like [these examples](https://remyxai.github.io/FFMPerative/).

 ## Setup